Ronald Richter

+the newspaper Clarin, Buenos Aires, issue of 7 October 1955) Skepticism arose to Richter’s claims both internally and within Argentina.
+An independent review panel organized by Perón determined Richter’s research was spurious.

 Nationality

 Richter was born in Falkenau an der Eger (in Czech Falknov nad Ohří renamed Sokolov in 1948), Bohemia (now Czech Republic) while it was part of the Austrian empire.
 Richter was of German origin.
 He was naturalized as an Argentine citizen in the early 1950s; President of Argentina Juan Perón overrode Argentine law to enable this.

 Education

 Richter attended the German University of Prague, graduating in 1935.
 Sources provide variant narratives about his studies as a doctoral candidate.

 According to Gambini, Richter was awarded a doctorate in natural sciences in 1955.
 However, another source claims that he was not awarded a doctoral degree because he had misinterpreted his research results.
 He had concluded that he had discovered delta rays being emitted by the earth, but in fact he had been detecting X-rays scattered by the ground.

 According to his recollection, Santos Mayo had personally heard Richard Gans say:

 Richter proposed a thesis, at the German University of Prague, to detect "delta rays" emitted from Earth.
 Professor Heinrich Rausch von Traubenberg did not agree with the project.
 The "young genius" went to work somewhere else and graduated in a different field.